andy-graybeal/andy-graybeal.github.io/_pages/about.md

 - Infrastructure Security
 - Vulnerability Assessment and Risk Management

-With a combination of long-term hands-on experience, technical depth, curiosity, and a drive to continuous learning, I am eager to contribute to a team while continuing to grow as a cybersecurity professional.
+With a combination of long-term hands-on experience, technical depth, curiosity, and a drive for continuous learning, I am eager to contribute to a team while continuing to grow as a cybersecurity professional.

 ---